cchitsiang/awesome-stars/topics.md

 - [grigio/docker-meteor](https://github.com/grigio/docker-meteor) - A small Docker image to run you Meteor apps without surprises
 - [testfairy/command-line-uploader](https://github.com/testfairy/command-line-uploader) - Upload builds to TestFairy via command line
 - [jfdamy/SwarmUI](https://github.com/jfdamy/SwarmUI) - Swarm UI is a toolkit with an Api (REST), a WebUI and a autoscaling service for docker/docker swarm
-- [wprl/baucis](https://github.com/wprl/baucis) - Baucis enables you to build scalable REST APIs using the open source tools and standards you and your team already know.
 - [feathersjs-ecosystem/feathers-logger](https://github.com/feathersjs-ecosystem/feathers-logger) - A little wrapper for convenient logging in feathers
 - [jondot/graphene](https://github.com/jondot/graphene) - Graphene is a realtime dashboard & graphing toolkit based on D3 and Backbone.
 - [marcoarment/BugshotKit](https://github.com/marcoarment/BugshotKit) - iOS in-app bug reporting for developers and testers, with annotated screenshots and the console log.